gaubrey1/celo-ico/README.md

 };
 ```

-- Compile the contract, open up a terminal pointing at the `hardhat` directory and execute this command
+Open up a terminal pointing at the `hardhat` directory and execute this command to compile the smart contracts:

 ```bash
 npx hardhat compile